shotgunsoftware/tk-alias/docs/api.rst

 Alias Python API
 ####################################################

 The Alias Engine is dependent on the Toolkit Framework ``tk-framework-alias`` to access the Alias Python API.
+Go to the `framework documentation <https://developers.shotgridsoftware.com/tk-framework-alias/alias_python_api.html>`_ to see more details on the Alias Python API module.

 Since Alias 2024.0, the Alias Engine runs in its own separate process from Alias itself.
 The engine then uses Inter-process Communication (IPC) to interact with Alias.
 This adds a layer of communication when using the Alias API, which can slow down performance if the API is not used efficiently: